mebhuva/Observer-Pattern/mehul_bhuva_assign_2/README.md

 Flow of the project

-1. Driver code excepts 3 arguments
+1. Driver code excepts 5 arguments
-2. first two arguments should be two input files student_coursePrefs.txt and courseInfo.txt
+2. first two arguments should be two input files input_file.txt and delete_file.txt
-3. third argument should be the name of output file registration_results.txt
+3. Next three argument should be the name of output file
 4. Driver code than pass the argument to the fileprocessor which checks if file exists in the current directory or not
-5. If file found then function fileexists print file found otherwise not found
+5. If file found then function fileexists print file not found
+6. Driver code then creates three tree original , backup1 and backup2 using TreeBuilder class
+7. Driver code then create list of tree and add all three tree in the list
-6. Driver code then calls two function readstudent data and coursedata which returns hashmap of student data and course list
+8. Driver code then calls fileprocessor insert and delete fuction to process insert and delete file
-7. Driver sends this objects to the scheduler and scheduler process it and allocate the courses and return student data
-8. Driver calls result using stdoutinterface and filedisplyinterface to print allocated course data on console and output file respectively
+9. Driver code then creates object of StdoutDisplayInterface and FileDisplayInterface to print result on console as well as in all three output files

-Scheduler Algorithm:-

-1. Scheduler algorith iterates through hashmap of studentdetails
-2. It checcks every student object in three passes
-3. First pass we check if preferences have any E or F courses in it then put it in wait queue
-4. Otherwise allocate first course to the students also check if course capacity is not full
-5. Second and third pass check for the time between courses and if courses are not allocated more than three for each student

-Time complexity :- O(n * n)
+Time complexity :- O(nlogn)

 ## References :
-1. https://www.geeksforgeeks.org/sorting-a-hashmap-according-to-values/    (To sort the hashmap using comparator)
+1. https://www.geeksforgeeks.org/binary-search-tree-set-1-search-and-insertion/   (To Create BST for TreeBuilder)
 2. https://stackoverflow.com/questions/4716503/reading-a-plain-text-file-in-java  (To read File using Scanner)

 -----------------------------------------------------------------------